Fintan-contents/programmers-self-checklist/en/README.md

 # Programmers self checklist

-The deliverables self-checklist for programmers is a checklist that enables developers themselves to check for coding protocol violations and simple coding errors in system development using Java.
+The deliverables self-checklist for programmers is a checklist that enables developers themselves to check for coding conventions violations and simple coding errors in system development using Java.
 The published document is a sample for cases in which [Nablarch](https://nablarch.github.io/docs/LATEST/doc/en/index.html) is used for the framework.

 In large-scale system development projects, many developers with varying skills and experience work together, and this gap in skills and experience tends to result in a significant variance in quality.
 Deliverables from developers who are not sufficiently skilled or experienced create a significant amount of work for reviewers, so reviewers will need to point out and correct things outside of the checks reviewers want to focus on, which may lead to quality degradation.